Minimum Insurance Coverage for Financed Cars in Texas

 Minimum Coverage

 Another term that is not a specific type of insurance but instead denotes a combination of coverage types just sufficient to meet state limits.
-(See Texas’ minimum coverage limits in the next section.)
+(See Texas’ minimum coverage limits in the next section, though state minimum auto insurance policy requirements vary across the USA.)

 Multiple Coverages